kitten-yyds/kitten-fifo/README.md

 - Suitable for use in embedded systems with limited resources
 - Supports both static and dynamic memory allocation

-## State
+## Status
-Has been tested on STM32H750XBH6 microcontroller with noRTOS.
+It Has been tested on STM32H750XBH6 microcontroller with noRTOS.
 It is currently in the early stages of development and may contain bugs.
 Use at your own risk.

 ## Usage
 To use the library, you need to follow these steps: